-Except on really hot summer days when he needs more water, the amount of water in the filled cup is usually enough to tide him over for all or most of a driving shift.
+Except on really hot summer days when he needs more water, the amount of water in the filled cup has usually been enough to tide him over for all or most of a driving shift.

-As shown below, there are smaller models of Bubba Keg cups -- holding 20 ounces or 34 ounces -- the bottoms of which can be set down into the drink cup holder of many large trucks.
+As shown here, Bubba Kegs also come in 20-ounce and 34-ounce sizes, the bottoms of which can be set down into the drink cup holder of many large trucks.

 Mike has only ever used his insulated mug for ice water.

 However, the cup is also perfect for holding hot drinks like coffee and tea.